mhorga/mhorga.github.io/_posts/2016-02-15-using-metalkit-part-6.markdown

 let rpd = MTLRenderPassDescriptor()
 {% endhighlight %}

-Before ending this episode, let's look at the __MTKView__ class to see once again why this is the preferred way of using `Metal` for rendering content in our apps:
+Before the end of this episode, let's look at the __MTKView__ class to see once again why this is the preferred way of using `Metal` for rendering content in our apps:

 {% highlight swift %}
 @available(OSX 10.11, *)